chr1sDim/Language-Modeling-with-Recurrent-Neural-Network/README.md

 # Language-Modeling-with-Recurrent-Neural-Network
-Simple RNN architecture for generating sentences
+Simple RNN architecture for generating sentences implemented in Python from scratch.